WiolettaZajac/Global-Video-Game-Sales-Analysis-Tableau/README.md

 # 🎮 Global Video Game Sales Analysis (Tableau)

-This project is an interactive dashboard created in Tableau to analyse global video game sales data between **1980 and 2010**.
-The dashboard presents business insights through interactive visualisations, allowing users to explore sales trends, regional performance, platform popularity, publisher performance, and genre popularity.
+This project is an interactive dashboard built in Tableau using historical video game sales data from **1980 to 2010**.

-The project involved preparing and analysing historical sales data, creating interactive visualisations, and identifying trends to support business decision-making.
+The dashboard explores global and regional sales trends, platform performance, publisher performance, and genre popularity through interactive visualisations.

+I created this project to practise using Tableau while working with a real-world dataset and to improve my dashboard design and data visualisation skills.

+---

-## 🎯 Project Aim
+## 🎯 Project Objectives

-The main goals of this project were to:

 - Prepare the video game sales data for analysis.
-- Analyse historical sales performance using Tableau.
+- Analyse historical sales trends using Tableau.
 - Build an interactive dashboard with filters and dashboard actions.
-- Identify trends in sales across years, regions, platforms, publishers, and genres.
+- Compare sales across years, regions, platforms, publishers, and genres.
-- Present the results in a clear and easy-to-understand format.
+- Present key insights in a clear and interactive dashboard.

+---

 ## 📊 Live Dashboard

 🔗 **[View the Interactive Tableau Dashboard](https://public.tableau.com/app/profile/wioletta.zajac/viz/GlobalVideoGameSalesAnalysisTableauDashboard/VideoGameSalesAnalysisDashboard19802010)**

+---

 ## 📂 Dataset

 The dataset contains historical video game sales between **1980 and 2010**.

 Each record includes information about the game title, platform, publisher, genre, release year, regional sales, and global sales.

-The data was prepared before being analysed in Tableau to create the interactive dashboard.

-The main columns include:
+Before building the dashboard, I reviewed and prepared the data to make sure it was suitable for analysis in Tableau.

 | Column | Description |
 |---------|-------------|